Retirement & FIRE

 Richify's AI agents model different withdrawal scenarios for your specific situation, helping you find the SWR that balances security with maximising the life your money enables.

-Ready to put safe withdrawal rate (swr) to work for you?
+Track every account and put safe withdrawal rate (swr) to work — in one app.